needle-mirror/com.unity.localization/Documentation~/localization.md

 ![This example Scene contains a Locale drop-down menu, and localized text, audio and textures.](images/ExampleScene.png)

 ## 10. Build Preview and configuration
+The Addressables player content must be built in order to use the localized assets in the player.
+This can be done through the Addressables window **Window/Asset Management/Addressable Assets** by clicking **Build/Build Player Content**.
-You can use the Addressables system to pre-build or preview the localization data.
-Use this to see exactly what data Unity builds and how it packages it.
-From here you can also configure where Unity builds the the data to and later loads it from (such as local storage or via a remote web server).
+The Addressables window can also be used to control how the assets will be packaged and hosted(such as local storage or via a remote web server).

 ![Use the Addressable system to preview and configure localization data.](images/AddressablesBuildOutput.png)